McWethy History, Family Crest & Coats of Arms

-personal name Murdo.
+On the Scottish west coast, the McWethy family was born among the ancient Dalriadan clans.
+Their name comes from the personal name Murdo.
 The Gaelic form of the surname was Mac Mhurchaidh, meaning son of Murdo.
 The name Murdo is equivalent to Murdock, and means sea warrior.

 Early Origins of the McWethy family

-Uist, in the Outer Hebrides (Gaelic: Na h-Eileanan Siar), in the present day Council Area of Western Isles, a region controlled by the Norwegians prior to the Treaty of Perth in 1266, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.
+The surname McWethy was first found in south Uist, in the Outer Hebrides (Gaelic: Na h-Eileanan Siar), in the present day Council Area of Western Isles, a region controlled by the Norwegians prior to the Treaty of Perth in 1266, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the McWethy family